Brighter-bits/EverybodyCodes/[2025] The Song of Ducks and Dragons/README.md

 # Day 3

 Another easy one, either I've gotten better, or the challenges are easier than last year.
 For the sake of my ego, I have decided it's the former.
 Once I understood what was going on, it was quite easy to handle.

+# Day 4

+Geeze, I'm so sleepy that I can't do basic maths...
+This took me far longer than it should have, mostly because for my differences I kept finding the difference between the first and second numbers, over and over and over, instead of finding the proper differences across the entire list.

+Do not code while sleepy, bad idea.